Summary

 }

-For this input datatype, you'll have to give the unique identifier of the token.
+For the input, you'll have to give the unique identifier of the token.
 It's explained in the table here:

 ParameterTypeRequiredDefaultStabilityDescription